 If the OFFSITE keyword is used, then only those volumes schedule to be moved offsite are selected.
 If the ONSITE keyword is used, then only those volumes scheduled to be moved onsite are selected.
 If the keyword is omitted, the volumes scheduled to be moved onsite and offsite are selected.

 /SYMBOLS

 Stores selected volume information in process symbols.
-The following table contains the symbols that are created:
+The symbols created are: